Friday, August 3, 2012

 "There you are!
 I've found you again!"

 And so it was done.
-Alison and Jeff Current gladly helped out with the paperwork, the airlines and customs - two weeks later she arrived in Canada.
-Sombra is another fortunate, jet-setting pooch, spending pleasant winters in Mexico, and warm summers in Canada.
+Alison and Jeff Current gladly helped out with the paperwork, the airlines and customs and two weeks later, she arrived in Canada.
+Sombra is another fortunate, jet-setting pooch, spending pleasant winters in Mexico and warm summers in Canada.

 Chica, our stray cat, continues to amuse us with her eccentric personality.